Madrid adopts virus restrictions exposing poor-rich divide

 MADRID (AP) — Heightened restrictions to stem Europe’s fastest coronavirus spread in some of Madrid’s working-class neighborhoods brought a heated debate over the prevalence of inequality in Spain back into the spotlight Monday.

-The measures, including a requirement to justify trips out of the neighborhoods and reduced occupancy in shops and restaurants, affect some 860,000 residents and have been met with protests because many of those affected and some experts consider that authorities are stigmatizing the poor.
+The measures, including a requirement to justify trips out of the neighborhoods and reduced occupancy in shops and restaurants, affect some 860,000 residents and have been met with protests because many of those affected consider that authorities are stigmatizing the poor.

 Spain is struggling to contain a second wave of the virus, which has killed at least 30,000 people, according to the country’s health ministry.